parimalsatyal/neustadt.fr-metalsmith/src/essays/crafting-a-simple-blog-with-metalsmith.md

 └── package.json
 ```

 You now have a basic Metalsmith setup.
-It doesn't do anything yet (other than copy any file you put in your source directory to your destination directory), but we can technically build our website.
+It doesn't do anything yet (other than copy the nothingness in your source directory to your destination directory), but we can technically build our website.

 Give it a go: